 This will depend on whether you’re traditional or contemporary in your music taste.
 If you’re tech-savvy the digital MPC Drum Machine is the way to go.
 Beginner?
 Then the digital version is highly recommended.
 It’s easier to navigate because of the user-friendly built-in features.

 Check out our in depth review of the best midi pad controllers if you are ready to use leverage the style and flow of old school MPC pads, with the the limitless production power of midi based controllers that connect seamlessly to your DAW.

-Akai have not fallen behind in this mass movement of producers previously creating tracks on the all-in-one analog drum machines like the mpc 1000 and now producing on light weight, portable, pad based midi controller.
+Akai have not fallen behind in this mass movement of producers previously creating tracks on the all-in-one analog drum machines like the mpc 1000 and now producing on a lightweight, portable, pad-based midi controller.

-Check out our complete review of the AKIA MPD range, these are newest range of pad based drum machines, inspired by the original MPC range, with all the old features and more.
+Check out our complete review of the AKIA MPD range, these are the newest range of pad-based drum machines, inspired by the original MPC range, with all the old features and more.